-Seekoraal is the Afrikaans term for the Salicornia natalensis plant, which used to belong to the Sacocornia taxonomic genus before being reclassified under the Salicornia genus in 2017.
-Salicornia plants are succulent, halophytic (salt-tolerant) flowering plants that are part of the Amaranthaceae family.
+Seekoraal is the Afrikaans term for the Salicornia natalensis plant, which belonged to the Sacocornia taxonomic genus before being reclassified under the Salicornia genus in 2017.
+Salicornia plants are succulent, halophytic (salt-tolerant) flowering plants in the Amaranthaceae family.
 They thrive in salt marshes, on beaches, and amidst mangroves.
-Currently, there are 53 known Salicornia species native to North America, Europe, Central Asia, and Southern Africa.
+There are 53 known Salicornia species native to North America, Europe, Central Asia, and Southern Africa.

 In Southern Africa, these plants are commonly known as Seekoraal and Pickleweed.
 Historically, they were pickled and consumed as a salad with vinegar and olive oil dressing to prevent scurvy.
 In the United States, they can be found in some grocery stores under the names Sea Beans or Sea Asparagus, while in Britain, they are referred to as Marsh Samphire or Glasswort.

-As the S. natalensis species exclusively occurs in the Southern African region, we will use the most prevalent name for these plants in that area, which is Seekoraal.
+As the S. natalensis species exclusively occurs in the Southern African region, we will use the most prevalent name for these plants in that area: Seekoraal.

 Distribution of Seekoraal plants

-Beachcombers have the opportunity to collect Salicornia natalensis from almost all mudflats found in salt- or brackish water lagoons within the region, as long as these mudflats are not directly affected by wave action.
+Beachcombers can collect Salicornia natalensis from almost all mudflats found in salt- or brackish water lagoons within the region, as long as these mudflats are not directly affected by wave action.

-S. natalensis plants are distributed from Namibia around the Cape up to KwaZulu-Natal.
-Picture copyright of GBIF (Global Biodata Information Facility), which can be accessed here.
+Sakicornia natalensis plants are distributed from Namibia around the Cape up to KwaZulu-Natal.
+This map is copyright of GBIF (Global Biodata Information Facility), which can be accessed here.

 Famous are the large and colorful Salicornia fields at the West Coast National Park in South Africa.